connar/connar.github.io/content/posts/bypassingspeakeasy.md

 * Finished emulating
 ```

-We could also make it more difficult such as storing the expected return value of this api and comparing it with what `CreateJobObjectW` returns, just in case an analyst writes a dummy hook for it to make it still exit and not proceed with emulation. *The expected return value will be weaponized later in the environmental key encryption I mentioned in the beginning*.
+We could also make it more difficult such as storing the expected return value of this API and comparing it with what `CreateJobObjectW` returns, just in case an analyst writes a dummy hook for it to make it still exit and not proceed with emulation. *The expected return value will be weaponized later in the environmental key encryption I mentioned in the beginning*.

-#### Unsupported WINAPI's - Triggering a crash via compiling
+#### Unsupported WINAPIs - Triggering a crash via compiling

-Another way we could lead to the same emulation failure is via compiler instrumentation, which basically means compile our program using toolchains such as MSVC, where the compiler prepends a et of startup routines used to initialize the C runtime (CRT).
+Another way we could lead to the same emulation failure is via compiler instrumentation, which basically means compile our program using toolchains such as MSVC, where the compiler prepends a set of startup routines used to initialize the C runtime (CRT).
 These routines invoke fiber local storage (FLS) functions such as `FlsAlloc`, `FlsGetValue` and `FlsSetValue` to manage thread-related data.
 Since SpeakEasy is a py-based usermode emulator, the issue comes again to having the need of a "mock" implementation for every system call.

-To compile this time, we will need to launch `x64 Native Tools Command Prompt for VS 2022` (at least I am using the 2022 version) and the compile command to run is:
+To compile this time, we will need to launch `x64 Native Tools Command Prompt for VS 2022` (at least I am using the 2022 version) by running:
 ```
 cl.exe /Fe:crtbypass.exe crtbypass.c /link /subsystem:console
 ```